smimram/methml/README.md

 should have type `'a.{l : 'b} -> 'b` (this is akin to polymorphic records).

-We should be able to type _method decoration_:
+We should also be able to type adding _method decorations_:

 ```ocaml
 fun x y -> x.{l = y}